 First, you will need a local SIM card in your phone or SIM capable of roaming in Cuba.
 Second, you will need the La Nave mobile application on your device.
 The third thing you will need is local currency (Moneda Nacional known as CUP).

 Finally, to guarantee that La Nave works for you at all times and does not drop out, you should have a VPN on your device.
-A VPN for Cuba is optional.
+A VPN for Cuba is not optional.
+And you shouldn’t visit Cuba without a VPN.

 La Nave will work without a VPN most of the time.
 But on some occasions you will need a VPN to make La Nave work or you will see ‘bad gateway’ and the app will glitch.